zehua/maven.release.plugin/README.md

 which I think can also use this information

-if the maven-release-plugin is configured whithout the dependencies specified from line 37 then the relese:perform it will fail
+if the maven-release-plugin is configured whithout the dependencies specified from <a href="line https://github.com/duderoot/maven.release.plugin/blob/master/pom.xml#L37">37</a> then the relese:perform it will fail